midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-a-barcelona-tale.md

 ***

 The next day we saw the Picasso Museum.
 It was incredible, full of paintings from his teenage years and early twenties, portraits, still lifes, and family scenes I’d never known he painted.
 The museum was like Barcelona itself: elegant, easy-going, rightfully proud.
-That week, we gazed up at Gaudí’s ornate churches and apartments, explored the Gothic Quarter’s maze of narrow streets, and rode the cable car to the summit of Montjüic, where we looked across the skyline to the sea.
+That week, we gazed up at Gaudí’s ornate churches and apartments, explored the Gothic Quarter’s maze of narrow streets, and rode the cable car to the summit of Montjuïc, where we looked across the skyline to the sea.

 On our last night, we saw the gargoyle a second time.
 I would have remembered it as an angry figure at a bar, going on about its troubles to strangers who didn’t want to listen, its voice lost in the crowd.
 But when we spotted it on the wall of the cathedral, its expression had softened into something like a smile.
 It was the strangest thing.
 It looked content.
 Peaceful, even.

-If you visit Barcelona, you’ll find it where Carrer del Bisbe meets Via de la Pietat.
+If you visit Barcelona, you’ll find it where Carrer del Bisbe meets Carrer de la Pietat.
 It’s on the second level of the cathedral, above the winged monkey with its paws held tight against its eyes.
 You should go in the late afternoon, when the crowds on the plaza are listening to the musicians on the cathedral steps.
 That’s when the light is best.